cawel/notes-binder/en/documentaries/The Story of India/Episode 3 - Spice Routes and Silk Roads.md

   * November: wind blows in the opposite direction

 ## Navigation
-* some trade boats are sill made like they were 2000 years ago
+* some of today's trade boats are sill made like they were 2000 years ago
 * first they build the skin, then the frame
 * Greek and Roman navigators opened up the trade with India